 Arizona Nursing Board Investigation Notice

-When a nurse receives a Board of Nursing Investigation Notice it’s important for them to understand the process and how an attorney can help.
-When the Board of Nursing receives a complaint against a nurse, they will launch an investigation into the problem.
-This allows them to fully determine whether or not they need to discipline the practicing nurse.
+When a nurse receives a Board of Nursing Investigation Notice, it’s crucial for them to understand the process and how an attorney can help.
+When the Board of Nursing receives a complaint against a nurse, they will investigate the problem.
+It allows them to fully determine whether or not they need to discipline the practicing nurse.
 Depending on the results of the investigation, the Board can suspend, limit or revoke the nurse’s license or certificate.

-Any time a nurse receives a complaint and a written notice of such, he or she should never fail to ask for a hearing.
-At the hearing, the nurse and their attorney can then give their side of things, and avoid or minimize disciplinary action.
+Any time a nurse receives a complaint and a written notice of such, they should always ask for a hearing.
+At the hearing, the nurse and attorney can give their side of the story and avoid or minimize disciplinary action.
 Investigations can take up to seven months or more.
-This timeline depends on how serious the allegations are.
-Cases involving high risk or harm to a patient can be completed in less than a month.
+This timeline depends on how severe the allegations are.
+They can complete cases involving high risk or harm to a patient in less than a month.

 Don’t Take the Complaint and Investigation Too Lightly

 Sometimes a nurse may feel the complaint isn’t a big deal.
 However, whether true or not, a nurse’s reputation and entire career can be on the line.
 How a nurse responds to a board of nursing investigation notice can critically affect the case and its outcome.